sedaro/recruiting/README.md

 If you end up getting to a solution that you aren't happy with or that is a dead end, document why and we will call that good enough.
 A write-up of why a solution is insufficient and how you might approach it differently often tells us what we need to know.

 Once you have completed your solution, email it to `kacie.neurohr@sedaro.com` and the other email(s) listed in the original instructions.
 To avoid your submission being blocked by our mail server, we recommend sharing the `.zip` file using a Google Drive link (or similar sharing service).
+Please notify Kacie in a separate email that you have submitted your solution so we can confirm receipt.

 ## Forking Policy